Extraordinary Talent Interview with Linda Rosenfeld

 Oh, I think it’s slightly exaggerated about a remarkable growth, but thank you, you are very kind…I have plenty of ideas, yeah and would make films non stop if I had a sufficient financial flow.

 I appreciate the support of everyone who has believed in me and my projects.
 It is not easy… At the moment I am inviting co-producers to make more films together.
 To convey a message to the world at difficult times: People need to get stronger in many ways, stronger and freer.
 They need to polish their rebellious spirit.
 And they need an example.
+Keep visualizing your success as a filmmaker, and one day I believe it will manifest.

 You recently attended the Biennale di Venezia with an industry professional accreditation.
 How has this experience opened new opportunities for you, and what impact do you foresee it having on your future projects?